srishanthreddy456789/Finmate-AI-Assistance-Chatbot/README.md

-# EchoBank - AI Chatbot for Bank Users
+# FinServe - AI Chatbot for Bank Users

-EchoBank is an AI-powered chatbot to assist bank users with queries, loan checks, form downloads, and site navigation.
+FinServe is an AI-powered chatbot to assist bank users with queries, loan checks, form downloads, and site navigation.
 It leverages Elasticsearch for query recognition, tokenization for efficient processing, and integrates Google Cloud services like Translate and Voice API for multilingual support and speech recognition.
-Built with Next.js for the frontend and Flask, Python for the backend, EchoBank also scrapes web data to provide relevant information, enhancing user experience in fintech services.
+Built with Next.js for the frontend and Flask, Python for the backend, FinServe also scrapes web data to provide relevant information, enhancing user experience in fintech services.

 ## Features